LT-IssacF/libuipc-samples/python/5_walking_cube_moving_board/README.md

-# Walking Cube
+# Walking Cube Moving Board

-This is a simple example of a walking cube.
+This is a simple example of a walking cube on a moving board.

 By using a `RotatingMotor` we can make the cube turn around by it's **own** x-axis, additionally, with the help of friction, we can make the cube walk.